All Episodes

 Back in just a second.

-Not trying to scare you, folks.
+Not trying to scare you folks.

 I'm just reporting what's in the drive-by media.

-Uh the peace movement is back.
+The peace movement is back.

 It's amazing how the liberals recycle all these things.

-Uh that's why sometimes it gets frustrating here to put a new spin on them.
+Sometimes it gets frustrating here to put a new spin on them.